 There are over 2.5 million people in the UK who have been diagnosed with cancer.
 Unfortunately, about 25 per cent of people in the UK are facing poor health conditions and instability in cancer treatment.
-One out of every three people in the UK is affected by cancer, and thousands diagnosed with it annually.
-Since Cancer is very frightening, wrong diagnosis is the worst thing someone can ever go through.
+One out of every three people in the UK is affected by cancer, and thousands are diagnosed with it annually.
+Since Cancer is very frightening, a wrong diagnosis is the worst thing someone can ever go through.

-Cancers Conditions Commonly Misdiagnosed.
+Cancers Conditions Commonly Misdiagnosed

 Reasons for Cancer Misdiagnosis

 Cancer is not easy to diagnose since most symptoms are similar to symptoms of other diseases.
-For instance, a patient suffering from lung cancer may have symptoms which are a vague; weight loss, breathlessness, fatigue and persistent cough.
+For instance, a patient suffering from lung cancer may have symptoms that are vague; weight loss, breathlessness, fatigue and persistent cough.
 These symptoms are often presented by many illnesses, making it very tricky to diagnose.

 How Medical Practitioners Misdiagnose Cancer

-• Failure or delay in referring a patient to consult a specialist
+- Failure or delay in referring a patient to consult a specialist

-• Ignoring and confusing symptoms of cancer
+- Ignoring and confusing symptoms of cancer

-• When the doctor fails to schedule a biopsy after observing abnormalities
+- When the doctor fails to schedule a biopsy after observing abnormalities

-• Failure to act accordingly on the biopsy results
+- Failure to act accordingly on the biopsy results

-• Failure to administer appropriate treatments plan
+- Failure to administer appropriate treatments plan

-Consequence of Cancer Misdiagnosis
+A consequence of Cancer Misdiagnosis

-Over 7,000 women in Britain received false-positive mammogram results yearly, with an eighth of the men tested of prostate cancer receiving false-positive prostate cancer results.
-Every single healthcare practitioner in the UK has a professional insurance; hence you must not shy away from claiming compensation.
+Over 7,000 women in Britain received false-positive mammogram results yearly, with an eighth of the men tested for prostate cancer receiving false-positive prostate cancer results.
+Every single healthcare practitioner in the UK has professional insurance; hence you must not shy away from claiming compensation.
 The compensation is meant to help save you on expensive medical follow-ups, damages, loss of job or rehabilitation.

 It is true that cancer misdiagnosis may deny you a normal lifestyle, including working, taking care of your family, or supporting yourself, so initiating a personal injury compensation claim is the best way to go about cancer misdiagnosis.

 Remember, medical malpractice cases have strict time limits, so don’t wait too long.
-Consult with your local personal injury attorney to on the best way forward: whether filing a compensation claim is viable or not.
+Consult with your local personal injury attorney on the best way forward: whether filing a compensation claim is viable or not.
 Know your rights!